91.9 Inc. Board

 Sharon is a retired licensed clinical social worker who still stays involved by supervising undergrad UT social work internships for the CADES program.
 During a period of 20 years, she worked as a psychotherapist at Child & Family Services and in private practice at Behavioral Medicine Institute, as well as a group therapist for a Senior Psychiatric Day Hospital.
 Sharon also supervised medical social workers in home health for several years.
 She was adjunct faculty at UT School of Social Work for eight years, teaching seminars for undergraduate social work students.
 Sharon is married with two children and two grandchildren.
 Her hobbies include piano and knitting and, of course, listening to NPR.

 Becky is a Knoxville native who studied music history and German at UT, and, while a student, she worked for several years as a part-time announcer at WUOT!
 She spent six years in New York City working in performing arts administration before returning to Knoxville in 2001 to manage the Historic Tennessee Theatre.
 Becky oversaw the comprehensive restoration project completed at the theatre in 2005.
-She currently is the assistant director of the historic preservation advocacy group Knox Heritage.
+After several years in other positions, she is back at the Historic Tennessee Theatre, now serving as its executive director.
 Becky’s current favorites on WUOT are NPR news programs, Improvisations, and all of the Saturday and Sunday lineups.

 J. Michael Haynes, President